5 Ways to Have a Healthy Halloween

 5. Invest in Reusable Decorations.

 Every year, I consider investing in these gorgeous velvet pumpkins.
-This felt garland is also fun!
-We also love to burn natural candles or spritz room sprays with autumnal scents that come only from essential oils.
+We also love to burn natural candles with autumnal scents that come only from essential oils.

 I’d love to hear your favorite healthy Halloween tips.
 Please comment below!